Abelian gerbes, generalized geometries and foliations of small exotic R^4: Generalized (complex) structures of Hitchin

-This product is symmetric and has the signature $(n,n)$, where $n={\rm dim}(M)$, thus the non-compact orthogonal group reads $O(TM\oplus T^{\star}M)=O(n,n)$.
-A subbundle $L<TM\oplus T^{\star}M$ is \emph{involutive} iff it is closed under the Courant bracket defined on its smooth sections, and is \emph{isotropic }when $<X,Y>=0$ for $X$, $Y$ smooth sections of $L$.
-In the case that dim$(L)=n$, hence is maximal, we call such an isotropic subbundle a \emph{maximal isotropic subbundle. }The following property characterizes this subbundles (\cite{GualtieriPHD2005}, Proposition 3.27):
+This product is symmetric and has the signature $(n,n)$, where $n={\rm dim}(M)$, having the non-compact orthogonal group $O(TM\oplus T^{\star}M)=O(n,n)$ as symmetry of the product. \begin{definition} A subbundle $L<TM\oplus T^{\star}M$ is \emph{involutive} iff it is closed under the Courant bracket defined on its smooth sections, and is \emph{isotropic }when $\langle X,Y\rangle=0$ for all $X,Y\in C^{\infty}(L)$ smooth sections of $L$.
+In case of dim$(L)=n$ (maximality) we call the isotropic subbundle a \emph{maximal isotropic subbundle. }\end{definition} The following property characterizes these sub-bundles (see \cite{GualtieriPHD2005}, Proposition 3.27):